camusdb/camusdb.github.io/docs/configuration.md

 - The cache settings and the eviction settings described below.
 - The shared memory of RocksDB.
 - The backup settings and the point-in-time recovery settings.
+- The write aggregation, Raft WAL shard sizing, and MVCC revision retention settings described below.

 The error message for a rejected key lists every accepted key.

+`storage_revision` names the directory that Kahuna opens under `{data_dir}/kv`.
+The current CamusDB baseline pins it, together with the WAL revision, to the current key layout.
+Do not set it to an older revision to reach older data.
+A server that finds an older revision directory leaves it untouched;
+move data across revisions with a [logical dump and reimport](/docs/logical-dump-and-reimport).

 Two mechanisms evict an entry.
 The first mechanism is a cap on size.
 `max_entries_per_actor` and `max_bytes_per_actor` bound what one actor holds in